Do you need help?

 Treatment will depend on the diagnosis but may include intravenous fluids – a drip – to correct dehydration, antibiotics if an infection is suspected, anti-vomiting medication and stomach protectants.
 If your vet believes the sickness is being caused by a foreign body, it’s likely surgery will be required.

 Lots of causes of dog vomiting can’t be prevented.
 But by removing potentially harmful foods, bones or objects from your dog’s environment you can help minimise the risk of them swallowing a foreign body or eating something poisonous.
-Try not to change your dog’s diet suddenly and try to prevent them scavenging and eating rubbish or leftovers.
+Try not to change your dog’s diet suddenly and try to prevent them from scavenging and eating rubbish or leftovers.